flatterline/flatterline.com/_posts/2012-01-31-entrepreneurship-series-interview-with-jenny-poon.md

 Jenny Poon &mdash; a woman who admittedly likes to tell people hell no, makes little children cry and says the best part of being a business owner is, "I'm the BOSS!"

 But she won't spit in your hair, she'll admit her faults, and she'll go out of her way to make your day.
-She's won several design awards, but for her, it's not about the design.
+She's won several design awards, but for her, it's not entirely about design.

 **Tell us about yourself**